bitwarden/autopush-manager/examples/README.md

 ## Website

-A website showcasing the usage of Autopush-Manager in browser contexts.
-There is no real difference here from the [Simple Listener](#simple-listener) example, but for execution in a browser.
+[website](./website/) is a demonstration of the usage of Autopush-Manager in browser contexts.
+There is no real difference here from the
+[Simple listener](#simple-listener) example, but for execution in a browser.

 Open dev tools to see Autopush-Manager log output and use `listen_send` to send notifications to the browser page.